MaksymYakushev/RoadMapDataAnalyst/README.md

 ## Learn Common Functions
 **IF function**

 The IF function is a premade function in Excel, which returns values based on a true or false condition.
 It is typed =IF and has 3 parts:
 ```plaintext
 =IF(logical_test, [value_if_true], [value_if_false])
 ```
+The condition is referred to as logical_test, which can check things like:
+- If a number is greater than another number `>`
+- If a number is smaller than another number `<`
+- If a number or text is equal to something `=`